OpenBankingUK/read-write-api-docs-pub/resources and data models/pisp/international-payment-consents.md

 #### OBExchangeRate2

-This section describes the OBExchangeRate2 class, which is reused in the response payloads in the international-payment-consent and international-payment resources.
+This section describes the OBExchangeRate2 class, which is used in the response payloads in the international-payment-consent resource.

 ![Exchange Rate Model](images/OBExchangeRate2.gif)